rymarinelli/ComPromptMized/README.md

 ## Streamlit email summarizer demo

-This repository also includes a simple Streamlit app that summarizes emails using an open-source BART model.
+This repository also includes a simple Streamlit app that summarizes emails using a lightweight DistilBART model (`sshleifer/distilbart-cnn-6-6`).
 The app's dependencies are managed with [uv](https://github.com/astral-sh/uv).
 Use the sidebar to pick an email and adjust the maximum summary length with a slider.

 1. Install uv if needed: